Are you looking for things to do in Chiapas, Mexico?

 Here are some landmarks in Chiapas, Mexico that I wouldn’t want to miss if already in the area.

-San Cristobol is the main highlight for travelers to Chiapas.
-If not then a great base for getting to many of the attractions on this list.
+San Cristobol de las Casas is the main highlight for travelers to Chiapas.
+Or, in most cases a base for getting to most attractions on this list.

-From San Cristobal you can get too many other places in the Chiapas region.
+From San Cristobal, you can get to many other places in the Chiapas region.
 Here you can find a huge market, great coffee, diverse food selections, and some decent hostels with entertainment.

 Chiapa de Corzo